Skip to content

 Crew shortage & welfare

 There is a shortage of officers and specialized ratings.
-To attract talent, shipping companies need to offer better rotation (work-life balance), internet on board, and career paths.
+To attract talent, shipping companies need to offer better rotation (work-life balance), internet onboard, and career paths.

 Consolidation & Alliances

-Digitalization & Cyber Security
+Digitization & Cyber Security

 Subsegments